Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Flooding is planned to be eliminated along the Manchester Road corridor, between Brentwood Boulevard and Hanley Road.

 A map of the proposed changes in floodplain for Deer Creek and Black Creek is available at this link.

 The floodplain bench will be designed to drain toward the creek to avoid wet spots from forming and becoming stagnant.
 When the floodplain bench area is flooded, the water will generally be deep and not stay in the area for long periods of time.
 Any green infrastructure will have an underdrain to drain the water until the area is dry following rain events.
 The City will also utilize a fountain or other feature to keep the pond’s water moving, ensuring water does not remain stagnant.

 The goal in the project's design and engineering is to produce no rise in Deer Creek water surface elevation for neighboring communities.

 The Metropolitan St. Louis Sewer District (MSD) is working through its Project Clear to minimize combined sewer overflows into Deer Creek.
 MSD is undertaking these efforts separately from the Brentwood Bound project.

-The City of Brentwood is working with the Missouri Department of Transportation (MoDOT) to update the roadway, improve pedestrian access and safety, and enhance the overall appearance of Manchester Rd. from Hanley Rd. to Bremerton Rd.
+The City of Brentwood is working with the Missouri Department of Transportation (MoDOT) to update the roadway, improve pedestrian access and safety, and enhance the overall appearance of Manchester Road from Hanley Road to Bremerton Road.

-The Brentwood Bound plan includes a 10-foot shared-use path along the south side of Manchester Rd. and a 5-foot shared-use path along the north side of Manchester Rd.
+The Brentwood Bound plan includes a 10-foot shared-use path along the south side of Manchester Road and a 5-foot shared-use path along the north side of Manchester Road.

 To minimize the impact on traffic, MoDOT plans to complete most resurfacing overnight, with no more than two lanes closed at a time.
 All lanes are expected to remain open during most days of construction.